Which body movements indicate good listening skills?

 Study for the Wisconsin 720-Hour Academy Phase I Test.
 Prepare with flashcards and multiple choice questions, each with hints and explanations.
 Get ready to pass your exam!

-Good listening skills are demonstrated through body movements that indicate engagement and attentiveness.
-Smiling, nodding, maintaining eye contact, and leaning forward are all nonverbal cues that show the listener is actively involved in the conversation.
-These actions encourage open communication and feedback, making the speaker feel validated and understood.
+Good listening skills are effectively communicated through body movements that demonstrate engagement and attentiveness.
+Smiling, nodding, maintaining eye contact, and leaning forward are all positive indicators that a person is actively listening and interested in what is being said.

 Subscribe